Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## Limitation
 * Without enough testings, MyBox has low reliability.
-Data damage happened in some versions.
+Data damage may happen.
 * New functions being added and codes being improved continually, MyBox has bad stability.
-Unexpected function failures happened in some versions.
+Unexpected function failures may happen.
 * MyBox windows may often be blocked when some Input Method is running.
 Workaround is to disable/uninstall this Input Method.

 ## Migration